iffyaiyan/Advanced_Lane-Line/README.md

 **Advanced Lane Finding Project**

-The goals / steps of this project are the following:
+The steps taken in this project are the following:

 * Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.
 * Apply a distortion correction to raw images.